bobwilmes/aers/README.md

 # Background
-The aers mobile application was written in [DART](https://dart.dev/) using the [flutter](https://flutter.dev/) framework to allow use during natural disasters and emergencies to support emergency communications using [Ham Radio](http://www.arrl.org/what-is-ham-radio).
+The aers mobile application was written in [DART](https://dart.dev/) using the [flutter](https://flutter.dev/) framework to enable data collection and transmission during natural disasters and emergencies to support emergency communications using [Ham Radio](http://www.arrl.org/what-is-ham-radio).

 The vision is a mobile device such as an iPhone or Android smart phone or